Django Database Connection Management

 This hook integrates into Celery’s post-task lifecycle.
 It safely closes or recycles database connections.
 It prevents worker process leaks during high-throughput task execution.

 Async views require careful adapter selection.
-Use psycopg v3 or asyncpg with Django’s async ORM support.
+Django’s async ORM support requires psycopg v3 (the psycopg package, not psycopg2). asyncpg is not directly compatible with Django’s ORM — it targets frameworks like SQLAlchemy asyncio.
 Avoid synchronous ORM calls inside async def views without sync_to_async wrappers.
 Monitor worker connection churn using Prometheus metrics exported via django-prometheus.

 Common Mistakes